Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The Antenna Hand Control is able to drive the antenna's relative position for the sweep in both modes; in B WIDE, this is achieved by activating Half Action on the tigger, then slewing the Hand Control left or right.
-In B NAR, Half Action is not required- simply moving the Hand Control left or right will shift the antenna in relative azimuth.
+In B NAR, Half Action is not required - simply moving the Hand Control left or right will shift the antenna in relative azimuth.

 VI (Vis-Ident) is selectable with a radar lockon against an airborne target achieved.
 By selecting this mode, the radar provides pure pursuit steering to the locked target, via an aim dot in a